History of United Kingdom–United States relations: Pre-Independence India

+Cold War

 Postwar financial troubles and The Marshall Plan (1945-1952)

 In the aftermath of the war Britain faced a deep financial crisis, whereas the United States enjoyed an economic boom.
-The United States continue to finance the British treasury after the war.
+The United States continued to finance the British treasury after the war.
 Much of this aid was designed to restore infrastructure and help refugees.
 Britain received an emergency loan of $3.75 billion in 1946; it was a 50-year loan with a low 2% interest rate.
 A more permanent solution was the Marshall Plan of 1948–51, which poured $13 billion into western Europe, of which $3.3 billion went to Britain to help modernise its infrastructure and business practices.
 The aid was a gift and carried requirements that Britain balance its budget, control tariffs and maintain adequate currency reserves.
 The American goals for the Marshall plan were to help rebuild the postwar economy in Europe, help modernize the economies, and minimize trade barriers.
 When the Soviet Union refused to participate or allow its satellites to participate, the Marshall plan became an element of the emerging Cold War.
 The British Labour government was an enthusiastic participant.

 There were political tensions between the two nations regarding Marshall plan requirements.
 London was dubious about Washington's emphasis on European economic integration as the solution to postwar recovery.
 Integration with Europe at this point would mean cutting close ties to the emerging Commonwealth.
-London tried to convince Washington that that American economic aid, especially to the sterling currency area, was necessary to solve the dollar shortage.
-British economist argued that their position was validated by 1950 as European industrial production exceeded prewar levels.
+London tried to convince Washington that American economic aid, especially to the sterling currency area, was necessary to solve the dollar shortage.
+British economists argued that their position was validated by 1950 as European industrial production exceeded prewar levels.
 Washington demanded convertibility of sterling currency on July 15, 1947, which produced a severe financial crisis for Britain.
 Convertibility was suspended on August 20, 1947.
-However, by 1950, American rearmament and heavy spending on the Korean War and Cold War finally ended the dollar shortage. the balance of payment problems the trouble the postwar government was caused less by economic decline and more by political overreach, according to Jim Tomlinson.
+However, by 1950, American rearmament and heavy spending on the Korean War and Cold War finally ended the dollar shortage.
+The balance of payment problems for the postwar government was caused less by economic decline and more by political overreach, according to Jim Tomlinson.